TildaPublishingOfficial/tilda-wordpress-plugin/readme.txt

 * add option in plugin settings for save text in post for other plugin (rss, ... etc)

 = 0.2.7 =
-* sync updated css and js from project from manual sync (fix js or css error: unknow tXXX_init ... )
+* sync updated css and js from project from manual sync (fix js or css error: unknown tXXX_init ... )

 = 0.2.6 =
-* sync updated css and js from project from webhook (fix js or css error: unknow tXXX_init ... )
+* sync updated css and js from project from webhook (fix js or css error: unknown tXXX_init ... )

 = 0.2.5 =
-* for any sync page load data from project (fix js or css error: unknow tXXX_init ... )
+* for any sync page load data from project (fix js or css error: unknown tXXX_init ... )

 = 0.2.4 =
 * add scroll if many pages in project of Tilda (fix css bug in list pages)